northwestopendata/lgtc_refdata/CoHouseLite/README.md

 #### Downloading the data
 The data files are too large to be uploaded to GitHub.
-I've hosted them on [MEGA Cloud Storage](https://mega.nz/) Two files are available
+I've hosted them on [MEGA Cloud Storage](https://mega.nz/)(_You don't need to sign up to download_)
+Two files are available
 * A zipped(.gz) file `CoHouseLite.csv.gz` containing a single CSV file.
 This is suitable for use loading into a database, a PostgreSQL create table and load file is included in this directory.
 A .meta file is also included.